 - High school destinations for KSDS graduates include: The Park School, McDonogh, The Gilman School, Bryn Mawr, Baltimore City College High School, Carver Center for Arts & Technology, Friends School, Baltimore Polytechnic, Roland Park Country School and Beth Tfiloh.

 Early Drop-Off and After School Care

-Before school care is not available for the 2020-2021 school year.
+Before school care is available from 7:40 to 8:00 am.
 After-school care runs from 3:30 pm – 5:30 pm and the monthly cost varies depending on the number of days per week the service is utilized.
 Extra-curricular activities may be offered as well.
 For more information about after school care, please contact Miriam Golob.

 Many of our families carpool.
 Contact Director of Admission Nissa Weinberg for more information.

 The Krieger Schechter Day School admits Jewish students of any race, color or national or ethnic origin to all the rights, privileges, programs and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, sex, color, or national or ethnic origin in administration of its educational policies, admission policies, scholarship and loan programs, athletic or other school-administered programs or in employment of faculty or administrative staff.